DIDSR/SuperDeadLeaves/README.md

   - [6] Achddou, Raphaël, Yann Gousseau, and Saïd Ladjal.
 "Fully synthetic training for image restoration tasks."
 Computer Vision and Image Understanding 233, 103723 (2023). (https://doi.org/10.1016/j.cviu.2023.103723)

 ## Code features
+The functions to generate the SDL patterns are encapsulated in the class named SuperDeadLeaves, in the file SuperDeadLeaves.py.
 - _Procedural Texture Generation_: create unlimited leaf-like shapes using the superformula.
 - _Customizable Parameters_: adjust parameters to vary the individual shapes and the complete SDL chart.